-Whitefish Mountain Resort — Danny On Memorial Trail provides dramatic panoramas leading to the 7,000 ft summit of Big Mountain.
+Whitefish Mountain Resort— Danny On Memorial Trail at Whitefish Mountain Resort provides dramatic panoramas leading to the 7,000 ft summit of Big Mountain.
 Choose from routes 3 to 6 miles in length.
 Ride the gondola or chairlift up and hike down or hoof it up the mountain and reward yourself with a cold drink a the Summit House before heading down.
 Hang your mountain bike on the lift and sashay up “the Big” to free ride over 20 miles of cross country trails from the superbly scenic Summit Trail to the Runaway Train.

 Glacier National Park — Named the best place to backpack in the U.S. Beautiful trails, jaw-dropping views around every corner, glaciers that twinkle on distant peaks, dramatic waterfalls and rare wildlife all await.
 Our top five hikes include the wheelchair accessible Trail of the Cedars, Avalanche Lake, Hidden Lake, the Highline Trail and the dramatic Dawson-Pitamakan Loop.

-Going to the Sun Road, Glacier National Park — The hale and hearty bicyclists that head up this famed highway are awarded not only for the spectacular scenery but with kudos for conquering the 3,500-foot elevation gain from Lake McDonald to Logan Pass.
+Going to the Sun Road, Glacier National Park — The hale and hearty bicyclists that head up this famed highway are awarded not only for the spectacular scenery but with kudos for conquering the 3,500-foot elevation gain from Lake McDonald to Logan Pass on the famed Going to the Sun Road.
 Distance from the park’s west entrance is 32 miles.
 Make sure your brakes are in optimal shape for the return trip.
 Or just head up the road as far as your legs carry you.
 The first half is fairly flat.
 Restrictions apply.